-Named after French neurologist, Jules Cotard in 1880, it was first called Negation Delirium due to the notion the patient feels an ever-growing sensation of their body being negated.
-Cotard's first patient with the syndrome was named as the mysterious Mademoiselle X. Tragically, she believed she was damned for all eternity and that most of her body parts didn't exist.
+Named after French neurologist Jules Cotard in 1880, it was first called Negation Delirium due to the notion the patient feels an ever-growing sensation of their body being negated.
+Cotard's first patient with the syndrome was named the mysterious Mademoiselle X. Tragically, she believed she was damned for all eternity and that most of her body parts didn't exist.
 This led her to believe she had no need to eat and, therefore, she died of starvation.

 What Causes It?

 As can be expected, the Cotard Delusion presents itself among individuals who also suffer from psychosis and schizophrenia.
-However, it has also been known to occur with individuals who have been prescribed medication such as Acyclovir, an anti-viral drug used for the treatment of herpes.
+However, it has also been known to occur in individuals who have been prescribed medication such as Acyclovir, an anti-viral drug used for the treatment of herpes.
 Furthermore, research has shown it to be more prevalent among those who suffer from some kind of renal impairment, although there is no current explanation as to why.

 Currently, Cotard Delusion is believed to exist on a spectrum where less severe symptoms present themselves as despair and self-hatred while the more serious ones can involve chronic depression and intense delusions of being dead.

 At first, the syndrome appears as a vague and general sense of uneasiness and anxiety that grows more intense over the span of weeks, or even years in extreme cases.
 This then escalates so the sufferer begins to experience nihilistic delusions and becomes fixated on thoughts about losing their body parts or having no life.
 This is often accompanied by suicidal tendencies, self-harm, analgesia where they are unable to feel pain, and mutism.
-Furthermore, these symptoms are associated with intense feelings of guilt, despair and an intense preoccupation with death.
+Furthermore, these symptoms are associated with intense feelings of guilt, despair, and an intense preoccupation with death.